SolomonSklash/chomp-scan/README.md

 Chomp Scan always runs subdomain enumeration, thus a domain is required via the `-u` flag.
 The domain should not contain a scheme, e.g. http:// or https://.
 A wordlist is optional, and if one is not provided the built-in short list (20k words) is used.

 Other scan phases are optional.
 Content discovery can take an optional wordlist, otherwise it defaults to the built-in short (22k words) list.

+The final results of the scan are stored in two text files in the output directory.
+All unique domains that are found are stored in `all_discovered_domains`, and all unique IPs that are discovered are stored in `all_discovered_ips`.
 ```
 chomp-scan.sh -u example.com -a d short -cC large -p -o path/to/directory